(Last updated: 06/30/2020)

 - Utilize Your Own EHR Experts – If you have any physicians or support staff that have mastered the use of EHRs, utilize them to support your staff that is frustrated by the EHR.
 They can help train other staff and act as liaisons to IT or the EHR vendor to alert them of any issues or recommendations.

-According to clinicians themselves, physician burnout is a public health crisis.
+According to clinicians themselves, physician burnout is a public health crisis, and it’s only become worse due to COVID-19.
 With 89% of clinicians experiencing at least moderate levels of burnout, health systems need to act quickly to resolve this problem.
 However, 65% of respondents stated they don’t seek help for burnout because their organization lacks the attention and resources needed to combat burnout contributors.
 According to 90% of clinicians, technology is a contributor to burnout, often increasing their workload with menial data entry tasks.
 Technology should do the opposite however; it should increase efficiency and decrease burnout.